C0sm0cats/SmartGrid/README.md

 ## Why This Script Exists

 Many great tiling solutions exist for Windows, but a surprising number of modern applications resist standard window-management APIs.
 SmartGrid forces every window into perfect obedience using raw Win32 + DWM tricks.

-All in under 500 lines of clean, readable Python.

 ## Author